stjudecloud/docs/docs/guides/proteinpaint/developers-guide/organizing-data-into-a-study-view.md

 ### Facet tables

-To customly define what samples and assays are to be used in making a facet table, use the "trackfacets" attribute.
+To define what samples and assays are to be used in making a facet table, use the "trackfacets" attribute.

 The value is an array, where each element defines one facet table.
 This